rentaflop/rentaflop-site/_posts/hosting.md

 Next, give "support@rentaflop.com" access level "advanced" and select "user must have 2FA enabled".

-We use Coinbase to conduct payouts, so if you want to maximize your earnings and reduce transaction costs make sure to use a Coinbase wallet address for the following step and opt in to "instant sends" [here](https://www.coinbase.com/settings/privacy-rights).
+We use Coinbase to conduct payouts, so if you want to maximize your earnings and reduce transaction costs make sure to use a Coinbase wallet address for the following step and opt in to "instant sends" on [the Coinbase website](https://www.coinbase.com/settings/privacy-rights).
 If you decide against this, then a small transaction fee we must pay to Coinbase will slightly reduce your payout amounts.

 To complete the set up, email us at [support@rentaflop.com](mailto:support@rentaflop.com) with the following information: